marceb1296/django_mercadopago_payments/README.md

 Integrate payments easily with Mercado Pago in your Django project!

-## Clone the repository into your Django project and install dependecies
+## Clone the repository into your Django project and install dependencies

 `git clone https://github.com/marceb1296/django-mercadopago-payments.git`